vishwajitpatil02/CCNA-Basics/README.md

 # CCNA-Basics
 # (Cisco Certified Network Associate)

-This document summarizes the fundamentals of CCNA networking — ideal for beginners preparing for the CCNA 200-301 exam or starting a networking career.
+This document summarizes the fundamentals of CCNA networking — ideal for beginners preparing for the CCNA starting a networking career.

 ---